Bailiffs And High Court Writs (HCEO).

 • The bailiff REMOVED an EXEMPT VEHICLE or EXEMPT GOODS

-The law outlines categories of goods that are exempt from enforcement.
-If a bailiff takes control of such goods, you have the right to file a claim to EXEMPT GOODS and recover them, even if the bailiff has already sold the vehicle.
-The court possesses the authority to reverse the sale.
-Additionally, you can seek reimbursement for the replacement cost of these goods and claim damages for unlawful deprivation under Paragraph 66 of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 or Section 3 of the Torts (interference with Goods) Act 1977.
-If the bailiff has removed exempt goods, you can commence legal proceedings to address the matter.
+The law specifies types of exempt goods; if a bailiff takes control of them, then you make a claim EXEMPT GOODS and recover them - even if the bailiff has sold the vehicle - the court has the power to undo the sale.
+You can also recover the replacement cost and damages for unlawful deprivation by claiming under Paragraph 66 of Schedule 12 of the Tribunals Courts and Enforcement Act 2007.
+If the bailiff has taken control of exempt goods, you must start the proceedings within seven days.
+Otherwise, you must make a different claim under sections 3 and 4 of the Torts (interference with Goods) Act 2007.

 • Learn More